gharials/dev-path/docs/internet-web/http-in-depth.md

 ### Cookies

+A special HTTP header called cookie (`Set-Cookie: <cookie-name>=<cookie-value>`) allow a server to pass some data to the client.
+The client is supposed to store this value and include it automatically in all subsequent requests as the `Cookie` header (e.g. `Cookie: <cookie-name>=<cookie-value>`).

 A server forgets about requests and the hosts they came from after returning a response (that is why HTTP protocol is called _stateless_).
 A server can never tell from a series of requests it received whether they came from (originate) the same client or not.
-A special HTTP header called cookie (`Set-Cookie: <cookie-name>=<cookie-value>`) allow a server to pass some data to the client.
-The client is supposed to include this value automatically in all subsequent requests as a header: `Cookie: <cookie-name>=<cookie-value>`.
 By sending random numbers as a cookie value and keeping track of the the cookie, a server can detect whether a request came from a known host or a new one.

 Cookies have other useful applications too.